mlzxy/qsparse-examples/cifar10/README.md

 # Train CIFAR10 with PyTorch

 The code of this example is modified from [kuangliu/pytorch-cifar](https://github.com/kuangliu/pytorch-cifar).
-Credits to [kuangliu](https://github.com/kuangliu).
+Much of the credit goes to [kuangliu](https://github.com/kuangliu).

 <details>
 <summary>Original README</summary>